2006 Major League Baseball postseason: (1) New York Mets vs. (4) Los Angeles Dodgers

 This was the second postseason meeting between the Mets and Dodgers.
 They last met in the NLCS in 1988, which was won by the Dodgers in seven games en route to a World Series title.
 This time, the Mets returned the favor, sweeping the Dodgers to return to the NLCS for the third time in seven years.

 The Mets prevailed in an offensive slugfest in Game 1.
-Tom Glavine pitched six innings of shutout ball as the Mets won 4-1 to take a 2-0 series lead heading to Los Angeles.
+Tom Glavine pitched six innings of shutout ball as the Mets won 4–1 to take a 2–0 series lead heading to Los Angeles.
 Game 3 was yet another slugfest that was won by the Mets as they completed the sweep.

-Both teams would meet again in the NLDS in 2015 and the NLCS in 2024, with the Mets winning the former and the Dodgers winning the latter.
+Both teams would meet again in the NLDS in 2015 and the NLCS in 2024, with the Mets winning the former before falling n the World Series, and the Dodgers winning the latter en route to a World Series title.